Manila, the Philippines

 On our way back, we chanced upon a money tree decked out in angpau.
 Truth to tell, the concept of a money tree seemed too utopian, an antithesis to a practical truth – that money did not grow on trees.
 To clarify its meaning, a Chinese student of mine related a folk tale about a rich man who had bequeathed his wealth to his three sons upon his death.
 The two elder brothers, however, deprived the youngest of his inheritance.
 The disenfranchised son then toiled the land to earn his own fortune.
 The gods blessed his efforts by turning a tree he had planted into a coin-bearing one.
 The money tree was not a fool’s paradise, after all.
 It bore the fruit of one’s labor.

 At face value, these symbols of wealth betrayed an obsession with superstition and materialism.
 Nevertheless, these symbols offered an insight into the psyche of the Chinese.
 Not only did they seem to believe that visualizing wealth made prosperity come into fruition, but that the spoken word was a self-fulfilling prophecy.
 They visualized wealth with semiotic objects, they professed it with words that sounded like the many synonyms of abundance, and they put in hard work to earn material blessings – this must be the Chinese recipe for success and good luck.

 No wonder Binondo, historically an enclave of banished Chinese merchants and artisans outside the Spanish-controlled walled city of Manila, had flourished since its humble beginnings some 400 years ago.
-Today, the top 10 list of richest people in the country was almost exclusively occupied by Filipino-Chinese businessmen, the economic dragons of our time.
+The country’s list of top ten richest people of our time was almost exclusively occupied by Filipino-Chinese businessmen, the modern-day economic dragons.